-6. Holy cow…I didn’t actually include homemade chicken stock last year!
+6. Holy cow…I didn’t actually include making homemade chicken stock last year!
 Must have run out of weeks.
-Are you making chicken stock regularly yet?
+Are you making making chicken bone broth regularly yet?
 We just discussed getting it regularly in your week in November right here and had great conversation about how to get “gel” in homemade stock, so hopefully you’ve kept up on that.
 If not, make a resolution to do better at it.
 I’ve been enjoying the bounty of broth from using the bones twice (sometimes three times!), so that makes it easier to include more often since I’m not running out all the time.

 One More Bite

 In case you missed the announcement in the hubbub of the holidays, we’re working through One Bite at a Time by Tsh Oxenreider on Facebook.
 The eBook includes 52 small steps to simplify your life, based on some of the most popular posts and topics on Simple Mom.

 Week one was posted this morning here, and I’ll be chatting about my own progress, with opportunities to include input in the comments, throughout the week and definitely each Friday.
 Even if you’re not on Facebook, you can still view the conversation, although you won’t be able to participate via comments.

 Week one, by the way, is Eat Your Frog.
 I ate half of mine this morning, then Jonathan woke up and it was time for breakfast.
 I’m finishing up my computer frog right now, in fact.
 I decided to make tomorrow’s post more about my experience with eating this frog, so if you’re curious, be sure to subscribe to keep up!

 You can buy the book HERE for $1 off this week with the code HAPPYNEWYEAR.
 A great deal for only four bucks!